wyomingw4w/wyomingw4w.org/_pages/providers.md

     uses a [course of
     medication](https://www.plannedparenthood.org/learn/abortion/the-abortion-pill)
     to end a pregnancy.
-It is generally available during the first 10 weeks pregnancy.
+It is generally available during the first 10 weeks pregnancy (up to 10 weeks after the first day of your last period).
 * **Surgical Abortion:** This method of abortion involves a doctor [surgically ending](https://www.plannedparenthood.org/learn/abortion/in-clinic-abortion-procedures) a pregnancy.
-It is generally available through the second trimester of pregnancy.
+It is generally available through the second trimester of pregnancy (up to 21 weeks after the first day of your last period).

 Abortion costs vary by provider and length of pregnancy.
 In general, later term abortions are more expensive than earlier term abortions,